suartDS/Creating-analytical-tables-with-pandas-and-sql/README.md

 ## How to install
-To work with **SQL_Creating_analytical_tables.ipynb** you must have a local Postgres installation deployed or access to Postgres via a url like - postgresql://user:user_pass@db:5432/
+To work with **SQL_Creating_analytical_tables.ipynb** you must have a local Postgres installation deployed or access to Postgres via a url like - postgresql://user:user_pass@db:5432/ from jupyterlab

+How to deploy postgres locally you can see here
+[Docker JupyterLab and Postgres]: https://github.com/suartDS/docker-for-ds

 ### Packages used:
 * pandas
 * numpy
-* datetime
 * matplotlib
 * plotly
 * sqlalchemy